rapsoj/crop-yield-estimate/final-submission/README.md

 **Folder structure**:
 - the “data” folder includes the datasets provided for this competition
+- the "submission.ipynb" notebook is the main notebook and the only thing you need to run to obtain predictions
-- the “pipeline” folder includes the "submission.ipynb" notebook, as well as the preprocessing .py files (cleaning.py, feature_engineering.py, scaling.py, feature_selection.py, dim_reduction.py and clustering.py)
+- the “pipeline” folder includes the preprocessing .py files (cleaning.py, feature_engineering.py, scaling.py, feature_selection.py, dim_reduction.py and clustering.py)
 - the “submission.csv” file is output by the model and includes IDs and Yield predictions for the test set.

 <br />